-After a period of experimenting with Pointillism, Loiseau found his own vision of rural France.
-His canvases reveal an interest in creating a more melancholic vision, avoiding the intense light found in the work of the Impressionists.
-A renewed aesthetic sense characterized the stylistic path for expression, portraying the world not just by its physical appearance but by its inner realities.
+After a period of experimenting with Pointillism, Loiseau found his own interpretation of rural France.
+His canvases reveal an interest in creating a more melancholic vision, avoiding the intense light found in the work of the Impressionists; a renewed aesthetic sense characterised the stylistic path for expression, portraying the world not just by its physical appearance but by its inner realities.

 Loiseau looked at nature with extraordinary sensitivity.
-His technique known as en treillis or cross-hatching gave his works a special quality, now recognized as his speciality, defining structure and form with short brush-strokes of broken colour, placing him firmly within the Post-Impressionism movement.
+His technique known as en treillis (or cross-hatching) gave his works a unique quality, now recognised as his speciality.
+This included defining structure and form with short brushstrokes of broken colour, placing him firmly within the Post-Impressionism movement.

-Brittany and occasionally the Dordogne and returning in winter to the Isle-de-France.
-His paintings are faithful witnesses of his movements.
-Of particular interest to Loiseau was the effect of changing light and seasons on a scene, and he would return to particular locations time and time again to study and paint them in different conditions, drawing comparisons to Claude Monet.
+His paintings are faithful witnesses of his travels.
+Of particular interest to Loiseau was the effect of changing light and seasons on a scene.
+He would return to particular locations time and time again to study and paint them in different conditions, drawing comparisons to Claude Monet.

-In his latter years he divided his time between his studio in Pontoise and a new studio in Paris.
+The leading art collector and primary patron of the Impressionists, Paul Durand-Ruel, put the artist under his contract in 1897.
+This success enabled Loiseau to travel extensively to discover the regions of France, spending summers in Normandy, Brittany and occasionally the Dordogne, returning in winter to the Isle-de-France.
+In his later years, he divided his time between his studio in Pontoise and a new studio in Paris.
 He painted a series of works of the capital city, and it was there that he died in 1935.